nuthanc/replica-rxjs/README.md

 ### Reacting to Actions

 * Use of Subject and BehaviorSubject for Action Streams
+* Combine the action and data streams
+* Emit a value to the action stream when an action occurs
 * startWith for initial value for Subjects

 ### combineLatest, forkJoin and withLatestFrom